 A Health-Related Crisis.

-Perhaps an elderly family member falls ill or is seriously injured in an accident.
+Medicaid Planning is designed to prevent a crisis when a elderly person has to go into a nursing home.
+All to often we see scenarios like the following: an elderly family member falls ill or is seriously injured in an accident.
 There’s really no warning and little time to react.
 Suddenly faced with critical decisions to make, the world turns upside down and you don’t know where to turn.
 And if your loved one needs nursing home care?
 Even worse, because now you have to figure out how to pay for it.
 In the space of a few days, you may have to find an appropriate facility, one where your loved one can thrive, and find the money to pay for it.

 A Solution … But at What Cost?